daniele-salvagni/escape-from-the-aliens/README.md

 The following commands will be available during a game, based on the specific [game rules](http://www.escapefromthealiensinouterspace.com/pdf/manuale_eng_black_divise.pdf):

 * `get info` - Display **private** informations about the player, such as: the race (alien or human), the rank, the current position, the held and activated items (if any).
-You should use this command at the start of the game to know the informations about your character.
+You should use this command at the start of the game to know the information about your character.
 * `move <L:XX>` - Move to the specified sector, where `L` is a letter from A to Z and `XX` a number from 1 to 99 (e.g. `move S:22`).
 * `attack` - Perform an attack in the current sector.
 * `draw` - Draw a sector card (when in a DANGEROUS sector, only if you don't attack), you could also found an item by doing this.